March 25, 2026

 All motorcycle operators and passengers must wear protective headgear that meets Federal Motorcycle Vehicle Safety Standard 218 (FMVSS 218), set by the U.S. Department of Transportation.
 Eye protection is also required for operators.

-The Exception for Riders Over 21
+The Insurance Exception for Riders Over 21

 Since July 1, 2000, riders who are 21 years of age or older may ride without a helmet if they carry an insurance policy providing at least $10,000 in medical benefits for injuries from a motorcycle crash.
 The rider must carry proof of this medical benefits coverage.